FRAIBERG & PERNIE

 What Happens After a DUI Arrest in Michigan?

-What Happens After a DUI Arrest in Michigan? | Michigan DUI Lawyer Matthew Fraiberg Explains
+What Happens After a DUI Arrest in Michigan? – Michigan DUI Lawyer Matthew Fraiberg Explains

 Quick Answer: I Just Got Arrested for DUI in Michigan — What Happens Now?

-A DUI arrest may affect your:
+A DUI arrest can affect your:

 • Driver’s license